~/blog/part2-gpt-oss-120b-serve-script

 Transferable diagnostics:

 • Repetition loops on gpt-oss → check startup log for Auto-selected: CUTLASS_FP4.
-If present, your Marlin env var isn't being read.
+If present, the Marlin env var isn't being read.

-• content: null in responses → either reasoning parser is routing output to the wrong field, or the model is generating into reasoning tokens.
+• content: null in responses → reasoning parser is routing output to the wrong field.
 Check the parser flag first.

 • Tokenizer download failures on internal networks → tiktoken uses SHA1-hashed filenames for its cache.
-There is no documentation for this.
 The workaround is pre-downloading and pointing TIKTOKEN_RS_CACHE_DIR at the directory.

-The pattern that applies everywhere: --enforce-eager should never be in a production serve script.
-If you inherited a script and the speed is wrong, check for this flag first.
-It's an easy 2× regression to introduce and forget.
+The pattern that applies everywhere: --enforce-eager in a production serve script is a silent 2× regression.
+If you inherited a script and the speed is wrong, check for this flag before debugging anything else.

 If you're serving gpt-oss-120B on SM121: